 - You can see our complete guide here on how the FREE airline buses work, including the codes to use when booking your flights and the pickup points.

-The AUH Express shuttle (Abu Dhabi Airport Express), will pick passengers up from outside AUH airport and drop them at Ibn Batutta Bus Station in Dubai, from where they can connect with the Metro system in Dubai or catch a local taxi or bus.
+The AUH Express shuttle (Abu Dhabi Airport Express), will pick passengers up from outside AUH airport Terminal A and drop them at Ibn Batutta Bus Station in Dubai, from where they can connect with the Metro system in Dubai or catch a local taxi or bus.

 Abu Dhabi to Dubai by Taxi or RideShare App